Aspartate racemase: Metabolism of D-aspartate

 One of the primary functions of aspartate racemase in bacteria is the metabolism of D-aspartate.
 The beginning of D-aspartate metabolism is its conversion to L-alanine.
 First, D-aspartate is isomerized to L-aspartate by aspartate racemase, followed by decarboxylation to form L-alanine.

 Peptidoglycan synthesis

 D-amino acids are common within the peptidoglycan of bacteria.
 In Bifidobacterium bifidum, D-aspartate is formed from L-aspartate via aspartate racemase and used as a cross-linker moiety in the peptidoglycan.

 Mammalian neurogenesis

 Aspartate racemase is highly expressed in the brain, the heart, and the testes of mammals, all tissues in which D-aspartate is present.
 D-aspartate is abundant in the embryonic brain, but falls during postnatal development.
-Retrovirus-mediated expression of short hairpin RNA complementary to aspartate racemase in newborn neurons of the adult hippocampus led to defects in dendritic development and empaired survival of the newborn neurons, suggesting that aspartate racemase may modulate adult neurogenesis in mammals.
+Retrovirus-mediated expression of short hairpin RNA complementary to aspartate racemase in newborn neurons of the adult hippocampus led to defects in dendritic development and impaired survival of the newborn neurons, suggesting that aspartate racemase may modulate adult neurogenesis in mammals.